 Accounts of Banshees go as far back as 1380 when they were mentioned in the Cathreim Thoirdhealbhaigh (Triumphs of Turlough) by Sean Mac Craith.

-While sometimes banshees are thought of as fairies or descendants of the aos sídhe, they can also be speculated to be the ghosts of murdered women.
-They are especially considered to be the spirits of mothers who died in childbirth or any woman who died unjustly before their time.
+While sometimes banshees are considered fairies or descendants of the aos sídhe, they can also be speculated to be the ghosts of murdered women.
+They are primarily considered to be the spirits of mothers who died in childbirth or any woman who died unjustly before their time.

-The origin of the legend of the Banshee may have come from the female profession of keening, a specific type of wailing lament performed when someone dies.
-This used to be a traditional part of mourning in Ireland and parts of Scotland as well.
+The legend of the Banshee may have come from the female profession of keening, a specific type of wailing lament performed when someone dies.
+This was a traditional part of mourning in Ireland and parts of Scotland.

-Barn owls are the source of many myths due to the fact that they are nocturnal, often inhabit derelict buildings, and have an eerie yet distinctive cry.
-It is more than possible the Banshee cry people heard was, in fact, the barn owl.
+Barn owls are the source of many myths because they are nocturnal, often inhabit derelict buildings, and have an eerie yet distinctive cry.
+It is more than possible that the Banshee cry people heard was, in fact, the barn owl.
 This, combined with the superstition around keening, could have created the Banshee legend.

 Thus came the idea of the Banshee, who laments someone’s death or impending death.
 It is often stated that the Banshee laments only the descendants of the pure Milesian stock of Ireland, and according to some accounts, each family has its own individual Banshee.
 It is also said that when several Banshees appear at once, it indicates the death of someone great or holy.

-The poor reputation of the Banshee is undeserved in Irish myth.
-In most stories, she has no control over death and is actually sad a member of the family has passed away.
+The Banshee’s poor reputation is undeserved in Irish myth.
+In most stories, she has no control over death and is sad when a family member has passed away.
 She is simply the messenger of death and mourns with the family as she breaks the tragic news.

-The fact that she usually stays loyal to one family is a sign of her sincere sorrow and grief.
-It is also unfortunate that many see the Banshee as an evil creature, as she sometimes finds out about a person’s death before it happens, but can’t do anything to stop it.
+Her staying loyal to one family shows her sincere sorrow and grief.
+It is also unfortunate that many see the Banshee as an evil creature, as she sometimes finds out about a person’s death before it happens but can’t do anything to stop it.

 Dullahan – The Headless Horsemen of Irish folklore

 The Dullahan, which translates to “without a head” in Irish, is another type of fairy in Celtic mythology.
-He is depicted as a headless rider on a black horse, carrying his own head under one arm.
-Although the Dullahan is usually depicted as a male, there are some female versions of the tale as well.
+He is depicted as a headless rider on a black horse, carrying his head under one arm.
+Although the Dullahan is usually described as a male, some female versions of the tale exist.

 The terrifying fairy’s mouth is usually in a gruesome grin that touches both sides of the head as it is held under the rider’s arm.
-The horseman’s eyes are said to be quite sharp and can see across the countryside, even during the darkest of nights.
+The horseman’s eyes are sharp and can see across the countryside, even during the darkest nights.

-If that description isn’t terrifying enough, the Dullahan is said to have a human spine as a whip and uses skulls fashioned as lanterns lit with candles to light his way.
-The wagon the Dullahan drags behind it is adorned with funeral objects, the wheels’ spokes are made from thigh bones, and the wagon’s covering is made from a worm-chewed pall or dried human skin.
+If that description isn’t terrifying enough, the Dullahan is said to have a human spine as a whip and use skulls fashioned as lanterns lit with candles to light his way.
+The wagon the Dullahan drags behind is adorned with funeral objects.
+The wheels’ spokes are made from thigh bones, and the wagon’s covering is made from a worm-chewed pall or dried human skin.

 Like Banshees, the Dullahan can foreshadow deaths.
 However, unlike the Banshee, the Dullahan seems to have more control over who lives and dies.
 The ancient Irish believed that when the Dullahan stopped moving, a person was due to die.
 The Dullahan would call out the person’s name, drawing away the soul of his victim, at which point the person immediately dropped dead.

 In ancient times, it was said that golden objects could force the Dullahan to disappear.
-At the time, gold was very valuable, so it was considered to be a great sacrifice to use golden objects to prevent the death of a loved one.
-The Dullahaun was believed to embody Crom Dubh, a Tuatha de Danann and the God of Storms, Death, Sacrifice and Eternity.
+At the time, gold was very valuable, so using golden objects to prevent the death of a loved one was considered a great sacrifice.
+The Dullahaun was believed to embody Crom Dubh, a Tuatha de Danann and the God of Storms, Death, Sacrifice, and Eternity.

 The Dullahan in American Folklore